pegasuskim/kube-fzf/README.md

 * [`fzf`](https://github.com/junegunn/fzf)
 * [`bat`](https://github.com/sharkdp/bat) supports syntax highlighting for a large number of programming and markup languages
+* [`stern`](https://github.com/wercker/stern) Stern allows you to tail multiple pods on Kubernetes and multiple containers within the pod.
+Each result is color coded for quicker debugging
 * [`xclip`](https://linux.die.net/man/1/xclip) Only for Linux and it is optional

 ## Install